More on $\beta$-symmetry: Introduction

+To determine the bulk and boundary actions with $\beta$-symmetry at any order of $\alpha'$ in an arbitrary scheme, one must consider the most general bulk and boundary covariant and gauge invariant couplings, excluding total derivative terms, with arbitrary coefficients.
+The next step involves fixing the parameters by ensuring the actions remain invariant under the deformed $\beta$-transformations and verifying that the combined deformed $\beta$-transformations and standard local transformations satisfy a closed algebra.
+However, in this paper, our focus is solely on imposing the invariance of effective actions and determining the extent to which this constraint can fix the parameters within the bulk effective action.
+Such a calculation in bosonic string theory at order $\alpha'$ has been performed in \cite{Garousi:2019wgz} by imposing the invariance of the action under the deformed Buscher rules.

-The outline of the paper is as follows: In section 2, we extend the $\beta$-transformations \reef{b-trans} to include the transformations of the open string fields as well, and show that the D-brane effective action at the leading order of $\alpha'$ is invariant under the $\beta$-transformations.
-In section 3, we show that in the presence of boundary, the combination of the bulk effective action at the leading order of $\alpha'$ and the Hawking-Gibbons boundary term satisfy the $\beta$-symmetry.
-In section 4, we study the spacetime effective action at order $\alpha'$.
-We show that if one assumes the standard transformations for the local diffeomorphism and for the $B$-field gauge transformations, and deformed the $\beta$-transformations at order $\alpha'$, the invariance of the most general bulk couplings under the $\beta$-transformations, fixes the couplings and the deformed $\beta$-transformations up to 13 parameters.
-We show that for any choices of these parameters which are consistent with S-matrix elements, the $\beta$-transformations involve the second derivative of the spacetime fields which ruin the date on the boundary at order $\alpha'$.
-Hence, while the bulk actions can be found, the boundary terms can not be found by the $\beta$-symmetry if one uses the standard transformations for the local symmetries.
-We have used the package "xAct" for performing our calculations \cite{Nutma:2013zea}.
+The outline of the paper is as follows: In section 2, we demonstrate that in the presence of a boundary, the combination of the leading-order bulk effective action and the Gibbons-Hawking boundary term satisfies the $\beta$-symmetry.
+In section 3, we investigate the spacetime effective action at order $\alpha'$.
+We assume no deformation for the local transformations and use the most general covariant deformations at order $\alpha'$ for the $\beta$-transformations given in Eq.~(\ref{b-trans}).
+We show that the invariance of the most general bulk couplings under the $\beta$-transformations fixes the couplings up to 13 parameters.
+The couplings are exactly the same as those found by the deformed Buscher rules.
+In section 4, we provide a brief discussion of our results.
+We have used the "xAct" package \cite{Nutma:2013zea} for performing our calculations in this paper.